AlexCooksey2651/phase-5-final-project-forever-home/README.md

 Check out a brief video walkthrough of the app [here](VIDEO WALKTHROUGH LINK).

 Please check out these blog posts on Medium to learn more about a couple of the challenges I encountered and learned from over the course of building Forever Home:
--To learn about creating multiple types of users through polymorphic associations, visit [here](https://medium.com/@aecooksey2651/allowing-multiple-types-of-users-and-user-experiences-on-react-ruby-on-rails-2c5b33fac828)
+-To learn about creating multiple types of users through polymorphic associations, visit [here](https://medium.com/@aecooksey2651/allowing-multiple-types-of-users-and-user-experiences-on-react-ruby-on-rails-2c5b33fac828).
--BLOG LINK:
+-To learn how I linked Pet attributes so that they were updated dynamically as a function of PetApplication activity, visit this [article](https://medium.com/@aecooksey2651/linking-dependent-updates-across-multiple-tables-in-ruby-on-rails-8b6fd12a4c82).

 Background image on app header found [here](BACKGROUND IMAGE LINK).